YOU54F/slack-mock-typed/README.md

 The exported function used to start the Slack Mock server.
 Returns an instance of the server.

 Slack Mock is a singleton so can only be configured once per process.
-Subsequent calls to slackMock() will return the same instance.
+Subsequent calls to SlackMocker() will return the same instance.

 Config options are: